 Annually give out free gift vouchers to your employees as incentives.
 Partner up with different retail supermarkets and stores.
 Many companies do this to boost employee morale and productivity.

 Organize a vacation with your staff every few months to socialize and interact.
 Travel experiences leave very vivid and happy memories in our brains and it’s also good for mental health.
-Your employees need a break every few months for stress release, knowing that their organization provides that will establish loyalty and trust.
+Your employees need a break every few months for stress release.
+Knowing that their organization provides that will establish employee loyalty and trust.

 11. Travel Expenses